wayneconnolly/drone-rancher-stack-v1/README.md

 ## Requirements

-- A repo that contains your Rancher stack.
-Keep it separate from your app to enable other services to leverage it.
-Clone it via command into a directory (see Drone Pipeline Example)
+- A repo that contains your Rancher stack (I put mine inside of a folder called 'stack' -- docker-compose.yml
--- docker-compose.yml
 -- rancher-compose.yml
 - Rancher Environment set-up with at least one active host
 - Rancher Environment set-up with a stack (empty or not)
 - Rancher Environment Access and Secret Keys

-## Usage
+## Parameter Reference
-The plugin requires the following
+The plugin requires the following:

+    image
- - image: dubc/drone-rancher-stack-v1
+dubc/drone-rancher-stack-v1

- - url: rancher.domain.com
+    url
-	 - The url where your rancher resides
+The url where your rancher resides.
+E.g rancher.domain.com

- - stack: app-staging
+    stack
-	 - This stack must already exist in your rancher environment
+This stack must already exist in your rancher environment.
+E.g app-staging

- - accesskey: RANCHER_ACCESS_KEY
+    accesskey
-	 - Your Rancher environment Access_Key
+Your Rancher environment Access_Key

- - secretkey: RANCHER_SECRET_KEY
+    secretkey
-	 - Your Rancher environment Secret_Key
+Your Rancher environment Secret_Key

- - pull: true
+    pull: true

-	 - Makes sure you get the latest plugin version
+Makes sure you get the latest plugin version

 ## Drone Pipeline Example